 If you need any particular type of aftercare please let me know.

-Some gentle touch or massage to settle back, sharing a moment of silence, and having a debriefing talk are some common activities people may appreciate to finish the session with before parting.
+Some gentle touch or massage to settle back, sharing a moment of silence, or having a debriefing talk are some common activities people may appreciate to finish the session with before parting.

-In the days that follow I can check in with you over mail - perhaps some thoughts or questions popped up you want to share.
+If you wish, we can check in over mail in the following days - perhaps some thoughts or questions popped up that you wish to share.

 I want this!
 How do I book the session?

-Send me an email through the contact page with a small introduction of yourself describing what you are interested in.
+Send me an email through the contact page with a small introduction of yourself, describing what you are looking for.

 Some things that are good for me to know right from the start are:

-- If you have prior experience in kinbaku or in other BDSM practices
+- If you have any prior experience in kinbaku or in other BDSM practices

 -What attracts you to seeking out this session with me?
-What do you want to experience?
+What would you like to experience?

-Suggestions of dates and times you would be free for the session in Berlin
+Include suggestions of dates and times you would be free for the session.

 —— Current rates ——

-For typically recommended lengths for a session.
+Below represent the length of a typical kinbaku session.
 Longer can be discussed.

-These are the rates for people with a stable income.
-If you are of low income and have trouble saving up for it, it is possible to get a 50€ discount.
+If you are of such low income that you have trouble saving up for a session, it is possible to ask for a 50€ discount.